EXHIBITIONS + ART

 Exhibited Pieces

 The thing that makes an Inkslinger original unique is the squiggly brush writing found somewhere in the artwork.
 It is almost always English alphabet calligraphy which looks like Chinese or Japanese.
 Just like Asian scripts, it is read from top to bottom and right to left.
+Most of these are sold.

-"Happy day, don't you?", Ink on washi mounted on mizubari, A3 size, 1993
+"Happy day, don't you?", Ink on washi mounted on mizubari, 1992

 Poem on six panels: "Andy's Gone with Cattle", Homesick, 1993